tokio-rs/website-next/content/tokio/tutorial/spawning.md

     let mut listener = TcpListener::bind("127.0.0.1:6379").await.unwrap();

     loop {
-        // The second item is the peer address. let (socket, _) = listener.accept().await.unwrap();
+        // The second item contains the ip and port of the new connection. let (socket, _) = listener.accept().await.unwrap();
         process(socket).await;
     }